-The typical message “out there” presents code coverage as something that would ideally be 100%.
+The typical message “out there” often presents code coverage as something that should ideally be 100%.
 That part is fine.
-What is not fine at all are both assumptions and direct suggestions as to how to accomplish this, stemming from the misconception that code coverage somehow indicates how good your testing is.
-While somewhat related, it does not.
-Let’s uncover code coverage, disassemble it, and see what it is.
+What’s not fine, however, are the assumptions and suggestions about how to achieve this, based on the misconception that code coverage directly reflects the quality of your testing.
+While there’s some connection, it doesn’t quite work that way.
+Let’s take a closer look at code coverage, break it down, and understand what it truly represents.

 Unit

-We’ll begin with the “nice” case.
-The code coverage measurement indicates the portion of the desired and needed code that is exercised.
-How much is that vs how much is missing?
+Let’s start with the “nice” case.
+Code coverage typically measures the portion of the desired and necessary code that gets exercised during testing.
+But how much of that code is covered, and how much is missing?
 Consider the following code:

 if (condition 1) {